 First International Treaty to Prevent Spread of Nuclear Weapons Is Signed

-In June 1968, the UN General Assembly adopted a resolution endorsing the draft text of the Treaty on the Nonproliferation of Nuclear Weapons, and countries began signing the treaty.
-Under this landmark international agreement, countries without nuclear weapons agreed to never obtain them; they can, however, use atomic energy peacefully.
-The five countries with nuclear weapons at the time—China, France, the Soviet Union, the United Kingdom, and the United States—all joined the treaty, making a commitment to eventually disarm, but none has yet.
+In June 1968, the United Nations General Assembly adopted a resolution endorsing the draft text of the Treaty on the Nonproliferation of Nuclear Weapons (NPT).
+The following month, the NPT opened for international adoption.
+Under this landmark international agreement, countries without nuclear weapons agreed to never obtain them.
+However, they were allowed to use atomic energy peacefully.
+The five countries with nuclear weapons at the time—the United States, the Soviet Union, the United Kingdom, France, and China—would all go on to sign the treaty, committing to eventually disarm.
+However, all five of these countries still have nuclear weapons today.

 U.S. President Richard Nixon and Soviet leader Leonid Brezhnev sign the Interim Strategic Arms Limitations Treaty (SALT) agreement in the Kremlin in Moscow on May 26, 1972.